 The IDB is an internationally recognised bank, with nearly 60 member countries.
 It has a huge global footprint, but, when Blackwood began working with the client, we soon realised there were opportunities for the documentation and marketing to work harder.
-Our first reporting project was the 1435H annual report, produced in 2015.
+Our first reporting project was the 2014 annual report (1435H) produced during 2015.
 We worked closely with the client on an open brief, reviewing the draft content and suggesting ways of visualising it to give it impact, gravitas and usability.

-We adopted a more international reporting style in the 1435H report than the Bank had traditionally used, and created new reporting standards for the client, basing its French print version on the English document.
-Once the English version was approved we produced the Arabic version, meeting all cultural variations (including justified text) and making it work in our design with new Arabic font.
+Our first report in 2014 (1435H) adopted a more international reporting style than the Bank had traditionally used, and created new reporting standards for the client, basing its French print version on the English document.
+Once the English version was approved we produced the Arabic version, meeting all cultural variations (including justified text) and adapting our design to work seamlessly with Arabic typography.

-For this project we reinterpreted the text provided to us by the client by highlighting key content through the introduction of interesting infographics.
-The annual report team had never used infographics before working with Blackwood but they were open to any approaches that would bring their content to life and make their approach more innovative.
-In response, we created pages of infographics that pick up on major chapter themes.
+One of our specialisms is the ability to reinterpret the text provided to us by the client and highlight key content by creating bespoke infographics.
+The annual report team had never used infographics before working with Blackwood but they were open to any new ideas that would bring their content to life and make their approach more innovative.
+Our work for the Bank continues to position these graphics at the core of the reporting narrative.

-Continuing into 2016, we also developed a 16-page digest capturing the main themes from the full report.
-This smaller A5 publication is easy to distribute during the Annual Meeting and has proved to be a valuable promotional tool.
+We also designed a 16-page digest capturing the main themes from the full report.
+This smaller A5 publication was easy to distribute during the Annual Meeting and has proved to be a valuable promotional tool.

-The fact that we have produced the IDB’s annual reports for some time now demonstrates that their team trusts us with this important publication.
-We have struck the right tone – achieving a balance of Islamic and international design approaches.
-Our success on the annual reports has enabled us to show that we can deliver imaginative and targeted solutions to different operational teams within the bank – most notably our work for the IDB’s Reverse Linkage team.
+The fact that we have produced the IDB’s annual reports for the last four years demonstrates that their team trusts us with this important publication.
+We continually strike the right tone – achieving a balance of Islamic and international design approaches.
+Our success on the annual reports has enabled us to show that we can deliver imaginative and targeted solutions to different operational teams within the bank – most notably our work for the IDB’s Reverse Linkage team and the AFAB initiative.

 The Bank’s Annual Report has been significantly revamped and improved and this improvement should continue as it has a major impact on engaging with the stakeholders.